 Do You Have a Malpractice or Personal Injury Claim?

-When you contact our office you will speak to one of our two full-time nurses or our medical doctor to explain the details of your medical experience.
-The medical staff has more than 30 years of medical-legal experience in addition to clinical experience.
+When you contact our office, you will speak to one of our full-time nurses or our medical doctor to explain the details of your experience.
+The medical staff has more than 30 years of medical-legal experience, in addition to clinical experience.
 This experience allows them to focus on aspects of care that have legal significance.